ManuGithubSteam/Surface3ProArch/README.md

 ------
 I wanted a convertible with good Linux support.
 After some toying with the T100TA (with like 85% of support) who is quite good but as the touchpad and touch in gerneal was flunky(2017).
 I could not see myself work with that.
 Long Term.

 So here is to new beginnings with the Microsoft Surface 3 Pro.
+I will use the Gnome desktop for best touch support.

 Specs can be looked up with the ean: EAN / ISBN-13:	0885370757934.